Heegaard Floer multicurves of double tangles: Abstract

 \section{Abstract}

-We give a simple formula for computing the Heegaard Floer multicurve invariant of double tangles from the Heegaard Floer multicurve invariant of knot complements.
+We describe a simple formula for computing the Heegaard Floer multicurve invariant of double tangles from the Heegaard Floer multicurve invariant of knot complements.
 A comparison with a similar multicurve invariant for Conway tangles in the setting of Khovanov homology confirms that knot Floer homology and Khovanov homology behave very differently under satellite operations, echoing recent observations from \cite{LZ}.
+We also obtain a new characterisation of L-space knots in terms of Heegaard Floer A-link satellites.
+Along the way, we find the first example of a satellite knot whose knot Floer homology is thin.